Isaac Chugg

 Isaac Chugg (born 26 February 2002) is a former professional Australian rules footballer who played for the Collingwood Football Club in the Australian Football League (AFL).

 AFL career

 Chugg was drafted to Collingwood in the 2021 rookie draft at pick number 28.
 Jack Ginnivan was picked at pick 13 and was the only player Collingwood picked before Chugg.
 Chugg was not picked to play in any games for Collingwood in 2021.
 In round 15 of 2022, Chugg got picked to play his debut game against the GWS Giants at the MCG.
 Chugg was able to get 5 disposals, the least of anyone playing in that game.
-The next round, he was selected as medi-sub against the Gold Coast Suns.
-Chugg came into the game in the last quarter when Darcy Moore injured his knee.
-Chugg did not touch the ball in that game.
+The next round, he was selected as medi-sub against the Gold Coast Suns.He was unused.
 The next week Isaac Chugg was dropped from the team and didn't play a game for the rest of the year.
 At the end of the 2022 AFL season Chugg was delisted from Collingwood.